 A horse is generally thought to be fixed by the following methods:

-• A jockey does not ride a horse on its merit to finish as close as possible – in this instance a jockey, owners, trainer or persons bet on this horse to be beaten.
-With the invention of betting exchanges such as Spreadex, this has become more of a worry in recent times.
+- A jockey does not ride a horse on its merit to finish as close as possible – in this instance, a jockey, owners, trainer or persons bet on this horse to be beaten.
+With the advent of betting exchanges like Spreadex, this has become a growing concern in recent times.

-• A horse is drugged – a horse can sometimes be drugged to underperform or be administered with performances enhancing drugs to make it perform better.
+- A horse can sometimes be drugged to underperform or be administered performance-enhancing drugs to make it perform better.

 How Is Racing Fixing Monitored?

-The ways British racing is monitored is by the below actions:
+The ways British racing is monitored are by the following actions:

-• All races are reviewed and watched by a panel of stewards live at every racecourse, if anything suspicious, in terms of a ride or behaviour, is noticed, a jockey will be called immediately to the stewards’ room to explain.
-If they are not happy they can refer the matter to the main regulatory board to investigate further at a later date.
+- All races are reviewed and watched by a panel of stewards live at every racecourse.
+If anything suspicious, in terms of a ride or behaviour, is noticed, a jockey will be called immediately to the stewards’ room to explain.
+If they are not satisfied, they can refer the matter to the central regulatory board for further investigation at a later date.

-• If a horse runs better or worse than expected, the jockey and trainer will be called into the stewards’ room to explain.
-Again this can be pursued further by the main authorities.
+- If a horse runs better or worse than expected, the jockey and trainer will be called into the stewards’ room to explain.
+Again, this can be pursued further by the central authorities.

-• Any horse can be inspected on a course and samples taken to check for drugs or banned substances.
+- Any horse can be inspected on a course, and samples can be taken to check for the presence of drugs or banned substances.

-• If suspicious betting patterns have been noticed, again trainer and jockeys can be questioned.
-If this has happened off course a longer investigation into corruption is likely to be carried out.
+- If suspicious betting patterns have been noticed, the trainer and jockeys can be questioned again.
+If this has happened off course, a more extended investigation into corruption is likely to be carried out.

-• Out of racing checks, including stable visits being carried out to do drug tests on particular horses.
+- Out of racing checks, including stable visits, are being carried out to administer drug tests to specific horses.

 How Common Are Fixed Horse Races?

-Thankfully, the risk of a race fix is very rare indeed.
+Thankfully, the risk of a race fix is sporadic.

 Therefore, it is safe to assume that jockeys are, in the main, unlikely to force their horses to pull up and not try.

-It is proven that fixing can ruin careers and livelihoods and for that reason, it’ is unlikely many high profile jockeys and trainers of racehorses will want to put so much on the line.
-It’s safe to say the majority of people who train horses do so to win, and to win fairly, meaning that the sport rarely falls into a level of disrepute.
+It is proven that fixing can ruin careers and livelihoods, and for that reason, it is unlikely many high-profile jockeys and trainers of racehorses will want to put so much on the line.
+It’s safe to say the majority of people who train horses do so to win, and to win pretty, meaning that the sport rarely falls into a level of disrepute.

 Yes.
-It is not only possible for a horse owner to bet on their own steed, it is fully legal in the UK.
+It is not only possible for a horse owner to bet on their steed, but it is also fully legal in the UK.

 However, the grey areas start to emerge when you consider betting against yourself, too.
-The BHA advises it is against the rules to lay your own horse.
-This means to bet against it in an exchange.
-Laying is something that is common in corrupt practices in the sport, meaning that it is getting easier to clamp down on.
+The BHA advises it is against the rules to lay your horse.
+This means betting against it on an exchange.
+Lying is a common practice in corrupt sports, making it easier to clamp down on.

 Summary of Race Fixing

 There are many legitimate reasons why many punters worry about races and fixes.
-Ultimately, win or lose on a bet, you want to feel that this is a fair fight.
+Ultimately, whether you win or lose a bet, you want to feel that this is a fair fight.

-However, as stated, these cases are very rare.
-Thanks to intervention and policing from the BHA, it is harder now for jockeys and owners to get away with anything.
+However, as stated, these cases are sporadic.
+Thanks to intervention and policing by the BHA, it is now harder for jockeys and owners to get away with anything.

 Therefore, you can safely go ahead and continue to bet on horse racing.
 The game is as reputable as ever, and with more and more invested in regulating and keeping the sport fair, there are no clear reasons why you should fear fixing in the years to come.